Meet individually to discuss specific course needs or generate instructional technology questions. Please email us at email@example.com

 Many faculty are incorporating multimedia into student projects.
 The office can work with you to develop a video assignment.
 Students have access to Macs with iMovie in Academic Media Services and the Phillips Memorial Library for editing work.

-The clicker is a handheld device that a student uses to register an answer to a question posed in class.
-Clicker results can be anonymous or linked to each student for grading purposes.
-This office provides the hardware and software for using clickers, as well as consultation on how and why to use them in your class.
+Our current audience response tool is TopHat, a bring-your-own-device tool for students.
+Results can be linked to each student for grading purposes.
+This office provides the software for using TopHat, as well as consultation on how and why to use them in your class.
 To learn more visit our TopHat FAQ.